How To Optimize An Ecommerce Business For Omnichannel Success in 2021

 Today’s shopper wants shipping to be not only fast and free, but also environmentally conscious.
 Three-quarters of U.S. consumers are more likely to buy a product packaged sustainably.
 Many will also pay a premium.

-Consumers globally report a greater propensity to buy from companies with a reputation for environmental responsibility
+Consumers globally report a greater propensity to buy from companies with a reputation for environmental responsibility.

-7. Enhanced Content for more engaging experiences
+1. Enhanced Content for more engaging experiences

 Top Voice Search Statistics for 2020

-11. Streamline your return process
+1. Streamline your return process

 The investment makes business sense when 96% of consumers will shop with a retailer again based on an “easy” or “very easy” return experience.

 Instead of returns, consider incentivizing customers to exchange products or accept store credit.
-This saves on restocking fees, retains customers, and reduces shipping expenses in cases where customers keep damaged or used items that can’t be resold.
+This saves on restocking fees, retains customers, and reduces shipping expenses where customers keep damaged or used items that can’t be resold.

 The Shopify Experience